Freakwill/pyrimidine/README.md

 ```
 `stat` is a dict mapping keys to function, where string 'mean_fitness' means function `lambda pop:pop.mean_fitness` which gets the mean fitness of the individuals in `pop`.
 Since we have defined pop.best_individual.fitness as a property, `stat` could be redefined as `{'Fitness': 'fitness', 'Best Fitness': 'max_fitness'}`.

-It requires `ezstat` (optional but recommended), a easy statistical tool devoloped by the author.
+It requires `ezstat` (optional but recommended), an easy statistical tool developed by the author.

 #### performance